 Philippe Block is Professor of Architecture & Structure in the Institute for Technology in Architecture, Department of Architecture (D-ARCH) at the Swiss Federal Institute of Technology (ETH Zurich) in Switzerland.

 He co-directs the Block Research Group (BRG) with Tom Van Mele; is Director of the Swiss National Centre of Competence in Research (NCCR) in Digital Fabrication and Deputy Head of ITA; and is Founding Partner of Ochsendorf DeJong & Block (ODB Engineering).

 Philippe Block is also a member of the Academic Committee (AC) of the LafargeHolcim Foundation for Sustainable Construction (2014–).

 His research focuses on equilibrium analysis of unreinforced masonry vaults, computational form finding and optimization of curved surface structures, specializing in sustainable structures.
 He combines structural engineering and architecture in a digitally supported interdisciplinary approach, which blends the areas of structures and design.
 The multitude of requirements to which modern construction is subject can only be mastered by means of a multidisciplinary approach of this kind.

 He worked as a visiting researcher with Professor Ture Wester at the Royal Danish Academy of Arts in Copenhagen, Denmark (2007) and with Professor Werner Sobek at the Institute for Lightweight Structures & Conceptual Design (ILEK), University of Stuttgart, Germany (2008).

-Philippe Block was awarded the Rössler Prize (CHF 200,000), presented to a “rising star” in their area of research by the ETH Zurich Executive Board, where he was selected for his work as both an architect and an engineer.
+Philippe Block was awarded the Rössler Prize, presented to a “rising star” in their area of research by the ETH Zurich, where he was selected for his work as both an architect and an engineer.
 In his speech honoring the winner ETH Zurich President Lino Guzzella stated: “we see this clearly in his curved roofs, where he unites aesthetic expression with the perfect geometry – all while minimizing the use of materials.”

 He is also recipient of the Hangai Prize (2007), the Tsuboi Award (2010) from the International Association of Shell & Spatial Structures (IASS), the Edoardo Benvenuto prize (2012) for “scientific research on the history of structural mechanics and art of building”, and the Berlin Art Prize for Architecture (2018).